Skip to content

 • Parameters:

-• Format (optional): Set to true to format the extracted HTML
+• Format (optional): Format the output HTML

 Configuration: